Sphynx Cat Care & Health

 • Swaddling blanket (if your cat objects to nail cleaning)

-• or Baby Wipes (these work very well to remove the oily gunk)
+• Baby Wipes (these work very well to remove the oily gunk)

 Method

-Press on the top of each toe to expose the claw and with cotton wool soaked in ear cleaner or a baby wipe rub the nail firmly to remove the gunk.
-Make sure to remove as much as possible and check all nooks and crannies.
-Move to the next tow and repeat.
+Press on the top of each toe to expose the claw then with moistened cotton wool or a baby wipe pinch grip the claw between your finger &thumb rubbing the claw firmly on its sides to remove the gunk.
+Make sure to remove as much as possible checking all nooks & crannies.
+Either clip/shorten the claw now (if needed) or move to the next toe & repeat cleaning all claws on one paw before clipping whichever feels more comfortable for you & your cat.

-• Soak a cotton wool ball with ear cleaner or use a baby wipe.
+• moisten a cotton wool ball with ear cleaner or use a baby wipe.

-• Lift one arm (or leg) from the swaddled cat bundle and hold the paw firmly but gently.
+• Lift one arm (or leg) out from the swaddled cat bundle holding the paw firmly but gently with your noon dominant hand.

-• Press down on the top of each finger/toe, in turn to expose the clam from the sheath.
+• As you work across the paw, press down on the top of each the finger/toe, in turn to expose the clam from the sheath.

-• Make sure to clear out all congealed oil from all the little crevices and flaps in the skin.
+• Make sure to clear out all congealed waxy oil from all the little crevices & from under the flaps in the skin.

-• Once all claws on this hand/foot are clean you can easily see the quicks and so can avoid cutting into them in error during clipping which will cause pain and bleeding.
+• Once each finger (or toe) & it’s claw are cleaned you can easily see the quicks & so can avoid cutting them in error which will cause pain & bleeding.

-• Clip the tip of the claw only (see instructions and clipping information below).
+• If necessary clip the tip of the claw only (see instructions and clipping information below).

-• Once cleaned and clipped wrap that paw back into the swaddling before bringing out the next paw and repeating the cleaning and clipping until all 4 paws have been done.
+• Wrap that paw back up into the swaddling burrito bundle to secure it before bringing out the next & repeating the process until all 4 paws have been done.

 Claw Clipping